d-rideout/MeleeWizard/doc/HouseRules.md

 This rule seems to be contradicted by the trampling rules in Advanced Melee, which makes me strongly question its validity.
 I may rule that only a fall due to injury has this property.
-Or perhaps 'complete' falls, while trampling woes by huge figure is not quite a proper fall?
+Or perhaps 'complete' falls, while trampling foes by huge figure is not quite a proper fall?
 While stumbling on loose ground is a complete fall?

+In fact I am starting to question the Codex in general.
+It make a number of strange proclamations.

 Questions: